SnowySailor/Checkout-Order-Total-Kata/README.md

   }
   ```

+**NOTE**: Any given item can only have (at most) a single special active at a time.
+Typically stores will only have one special active at a given time.
+With the specials that have been implemented, customers can be presented with a wide varriety of discounts because the specials are flexible and configurable.

 ### Create an order
 POST to `/createorder` to create a new order with a specified string id.
 Orders contain items that a customer wants to purchase.